Kong/docs.konghq.com/src/mesh/index.md

 <td>
 Native AWS ECS Controller
 {% info_tooltip %}
-This enterprise capability allows us to natively support AWS ECS workloads with a built-in controller that automatically integrates ECS workloads within one or more service meshes powered by Kong Mesh, simplifying the expansion of service mesh in the cloud.
+Allows you to natively support AWS ECS workloads with a built-in controller that automatically integrates ECS workloads within one or more service meshes powered by Kong Mesh.
+This simplifies the expansion of service mesh in the cloud.
 {% endinfo_tooltip %}
 </td>
 <td><i class="fa fa-times"></i></td>